 From time to time, the Company is involved in litigation relating to claims arising out of its operations in the normal course of business.
-West Interactive Corporation is a defendant in a case brought in the United States District Court for the Southern District of Georgia, Augusta Division, on September 12, 1991, captioned Lamar Andrews, individually and as Representative of a Class of All Other Persons Similarly Situated, Plaintiff v.
+West Interactive Corporation is a defendant in a case brought in the United States District Court for the Southern District of Georgia, Augusta Division, captioned Lamar Andrews, individually and as Representative of a Class of All Other Persons Similarly Situated, Plaintiff v.
 American Telephone & Telegraph Company, et al., Defendants, No. CV 191-175.
 The District Court certified a master class of all persons who paid for one or more 900 number calls pertaining to programs offering sweepstakes, games of chance, awards, cash or other prizes, gifts or information on unclaimed funds.
 These calls were billed and collected by AT&T and U.S. Sprint Communications Company Limited Partnership ("Sprint").
 The District Court also certified a sub-class of those persons who paid, in the State of Georgia, for one or more such calls billed and collected by AT&T or Sprint.
 The complaint alleges that the programs at issue involved, among other things, acts of unlawful gambling, mail fraud and wire fraud in violation of the Racketeer Influenced and Corrupt Organizations Act ("RICO"), the Communications Act of 1934, the federal common law of communications and other state and federal laws.
-West Interactive Corporation provided interactive voice processing and billing services to a customer which conducted some of the programs at issue in the litigation.
-The billing services were provided through AT&T. The action seeks recovery of treble damages (which amount has not been specified), punitive damages, costs and attorneys' fees.
-The Company's potential liability and expenses in this matter are not covered by insurance.
-On September 19, 1996, the United States Court of Appeals for the Eleventh Circuit reversed the District Court's order certifying the classes on the ground that the class action would be unmanageable.
+The action seeks recovery of treble damages (which amount has not been specified), punitive damages, costs and attorneys' fees.
+On September 19, 1996, the United States Court of Appeals for the Eleventh Circuit (F.3d (11th Cir.
+1996)) reversed the District Court's order certifying the classes on the ground that the class action would be unmanageable.
 The plaintiffs have sought a rehearing before the Court of Appeals.
 See "Business--Legal Proceedings."
-The Company cannot predict the ultimate outcome of this case or the magnitude of any potential damages or costs payable by the Company.
-The Company believes that the decision by the United States Court of Appeals is a favorable development and intends to vigorously contest the claims made in this case.
+The Company is unable to form an opinion as to the likelihood of an unfavorable outcome of the case.